openwns/documentation/usersGuide/modules/dll/wifimac/experiment3.rst

 This class inherits the default configuration; this default values can the be changed.
 Additionally, the creator function ``__init__`` can be changed to the meet requirements of the scenario.
-In detail, the new specialized class works in the following way:
+In detail, the new specialised class works in the following way:

 * A new ``__init__`` function requires only the STA position as parameter.